Salvo-32/IoT-FirstIndividualAssignment/README.md

 # IoT IndividualAssignments
 ## A.Y 2020/2021 - Uniroma1

-The repository contains three individual assignments that shares the same envirnomental scenario: Management of a henhouse Each assignment deals with different IoT technologies learnt during the above mentioned IoT course.
+The repository contains three individual assignments that shares the same envirnomental scenario: Management of a henhouse.
+Each assignment deals with different IoT technologies learnt during the above mentioned IoT course.

 For further information about the assignments refer to the links below